-Formed in 1910, the Prouts Neck Association (PNA) has played an integral role in the stewardship of Prouts Neck and its environs for over 100 years.
-The PNA is a nonprofit charitable organization that is supported by voluntary donations from the Prouts Neck community.
+Since it was established in 1888, the Prouts Neck Association (PNA) has played an integral role in the stewardship of Prouts Neck and the natural environment of this unique coastal Maine community.
+The PNA is a nonprofit charitable organization that is supported by voluntary donations from families in the Prouts Neck community.

 Included in the original mission statement of the PNA are provisions to "obtain proper care and maintenance of roads," to "preserve the trees and shrubbery from injury and destruction," to "provide an authoritative means of communicating with the officers of the town of Scarborough," and "generally to take all feasible measures for the access to and the improvement of Prouts Neck."

-Following the creation of the Prouts Neck Improvement Association in 2017 — which assumed responsibility for Prouts Neck roads, security, and trash removal — the PNA adopted this revised mission: "To sustain Prouts Neck as a place of natural beauty, that is resilient in the face of change, and inspires families in every generation to invest in its future."
+When the Prouts Neck Improvement Association was formed in 2017 and assumed responsibility for roads, security, trash removal, and other homeowner association items, the PNA adopted this revised mission: "To sustain Prouts Neck as a place of natural beauty, that is resilient in the face of change, and inspires families in every generation to invest in its future."

-- Postal delivery: Provides and supports a kiosk for residents to pick up mail and packages.
+- Providing a mail kiosk where Prouts Neck residents can pick up mail and packages.